kimdanny/blog/_posts/git-github/2020-04-19-delete-and-ignore.md

 ---
-title: "How to (recursively) delete files and ignore files/folders on git/github"
+title: "How to (recursively) delete and ignore files/folders on github - Remove cache from tree"
 categories:
   - git-github
 tags: